DistantBlueSoftware/chrome-console-cheatsheet/README.md

 # chrome-console-cheatsheet
-Handy tips and tricks for debugging in the Chrome console.
+Handy tips and tricks for debugging with Chrome devtools.